Zulatan/bachelor/README.md

      DB_USERNAME=your_mysql_username
      DB_PASSWORD=your_mysql_password

+     Lastly in this step, run the command in terminal: `php artisan key:generate`.

 9. **Visit the host URL**
    Open a browser and go to `https://bachelor.dk:8080/bookings/customers` to test the application.
 Check other endpoint routes in `backend2/routes/web.php`.
    If your version of MAMP does not support SSL, simply visit a HTTP URL instead of HTTPS: `http://bachelor.dk:8080/bookings/customers`